DEFAULTNAME01/Cyusb3.0_dualTMC_sdk/README.md

 This project is designed for Dual-Tianmouc Stereo Camera equipped with two TMc v1.0 sensors, has USB3.0 as the transmition port.
 It utilizes internal clock logic to trigger image acquisition and implements frame packaging technology for robust and efficient data handling on the host side.

-# Acknowledgements to Pre-work Teams for the original implementation.
 ## Citation

-This repository is forked from [original-author/original-repo](https://github.com/original-author/original-repo).
+This repository is forked from [https://github.com/Tianmouc](https://github.com/Tianmouc/tianmouc_sdk_minimum).
 Please cite the original project if you use this code in your work.

 ># Tianmouc SDK miniomum version